springer-math/Mathematics-of-Epidemics-on-Networks/docs/paper/paper.md

 [@centola:cascade].

 The simple and complex contagions are currently implemented only in a Gillespie setting, and so they require Markovian assumptions.
+Although they are reasonably fast, it would typically be feasible to make a bespoke algorithm that runs significantly faster.

 ### Simple contagions